|Houdini and Boudini.

 It was Milbourne Christopher who brought this episode back to life in his 1969 biography, Houdini The Untold Story.
 In 2006's The Secret Life of Houdini, authors Kalush and Sloman also relate the event, adding that Boudini was a "pupil" of Houdini's gone rogue.
 (They also note this is the earliest record of Houdini releasing himself from shackles while underwater.)
 Patrick Culliton tells me he "nursed a theory for years" that Jacques Boudini was actually Jacob Hyman, Houdini's first partner in the Brothers Houdini.
-But Pat surrendered this theory when he finally uncovered a photograph of Houdini and Boudini (which is reproduced in his new book, Houdini The Key).
+But Pat surrendered this theory when he finally uncovered a photograph of Houdini and Boudini, which is reproduced in his book, Houdini The Key.
+[Update: He now believes Boudini may have been Leonard Hicks.]

 New York Times